gluten-morgen/Neural_Network_from_Scratch/README.md

 # Neural Network from Scratch

-Neural Network built from scratch using [Numpy](https://numpy.org/)
+Neural Network built from scratch using [Numpy](https://numpy.org/).

 This project was done for educational purposes only.
 It may not be very efficient and possible have numerous poor coding practices, but I intend to get better as I learn.

-The goal of this project was to understand the and implement the mathematics behind the operation and training of Neural Networks and to be able to train it to solve a simple problem.
+The goal of this project was to understand and implement the mathematics behind the operation and training of Neural Networks and train it to solve a simple problem.

 Note: The implementation of the Neural Network was inspired from [Pytorch](https://pytorch.org).